MatthiasKramer/Phase-detection-signal-processing-toolbox/README.md

 ----------

 The code was written in Matlab R2017a.
 The folder contains the listed files:
-- RunAWCCT.m: main code to run the Adaptive Window Cross-Correlation Technique.
+- RunAWCCT.m: main code to run the AWCCT.
 - windows.m: segmentation of the signal into short time windows.
 - velocity.m: computation of pseudo-instantaneous velocities.
 - thres.m: single threshold technique.